yoyowallet/yoflow/README.md

         # create permission for each state, skip if permissions not required
         permissions = permissions(STATES)
 ```

-**Do not use `all` as a value for choices - this is reservered for performaing a special action inside flows.**

 Create a `flows.py` module and define state transitions for our model: